Otros Ejercicios

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-a cane he twirled his diamond ring finger
+With a cane that he twirled his diamond ring finger

 Take the rag away from your face.